 “I was born with blonde hair and a fair complexion.
 It wasn’t until I was three months old when I had trouble focusing, that I received a diagnosis of nystagmus and albinism,” he explains.

-His mum Helen says Harry was referred to VisAbility.
-She credits this early intervention for his future success.
+His mum Helen says Harry was referred to VisAbility’s early intervention services and credits them for his future success.

 “These early therapy sessions helped to improve his fine and gross motor skills as well as eye-to-hand coordination.
 I always felt a lack of vision doesn’t impede a sharp brain.”